OpenMDAO/OpenMDAO-Framework/docs/stdlib-guide/drivers.rst

 before termination as well as the convergence tolerance (both absolute and relative).

-The maximum number of iterations is specified by setting the itmax parameter.
+The maximum number of iterations is specified by setting the *itmax* parameter.
 The default value is 10.

 .. testcode:: CONMIN_show

         self.driver.itmax = 30

-The convergence tolerance is controlled with delfun and dabfun. *Delfun* is the absolute change in the objective function to indicate convergence (i.e., if the objective function changes by less than delfun, then the problem is converged).
+The convergence tolerance is controlled with *delfun* and *dabfun*. *Delfun* is the absolute change in the objective function to indicate convergence (i.e., if the objective function changes by less than *delfun*, then the problem is converged).
 Similarly, *dabfun* is the relative change of the objective function with respect to the value at the previous step.
-Note that dabfun has a hard-wired minimum of 1e-10 in the Fortran code, and delfun has a minimum of 0.0001.
+Note that *dabfun* has a hard-wired minimum of 1e-10 in the Fortran code, and *delfun* has a minimum of 0.0001.

 .. testcode:: CONMIN_show